 About the Major

-The program offers an excellent grounding in the ideas, thinking skills and lab experience necessary for postgraduate study in many science-based disciplines.
-Prospective engineers will be interested in Hamilton’s five-year, combined-degree programs with Columbia University, the Thayer School of Engineering at Dartmouth College, Rensselaer Polytechnic Institute and Washington University in St. Louis.
+At Hamilton, physics students learn in small classes with faculty members who offer one-on-one encouragement, personal direction, and research opportunities suited to their needs.
+Lab work is central to their studies, and senior projects often produce results that are presented at conferences or published in journals.
+Prospective engineers will be interested in Hamilton’s five-year, combined-degree programs with Columbia University, the Thayer School of Engineering at Dartmouth College, Rensselaer Polytechnic Institute, and Washington University in St. Louis.
 Astronomy is a minor within the department.

 Careers After Hamilton